PardhavMaradani/cc25-box-online-multiplayer/README.md

 # CodeCup 2025 Box Online Multiplayer

-Sources for an unofficial online multiplayer version of [CodeCup 2025](https://www.codecup.nl/intro.php) contest game [Box](https://www.codecup.nl/rules.php).
+An unofficial online multiplayer version of [CodeCup 2025](https://www.codecup.nl/intro.php) contest game [Box](https://www.codecup.nl/rules.php).

-The purpose of this is to allow contestants to have their programs play against one another **online** while they build and improve their programs for the test and final competitions of CodeCup 2025.
-Contestants don't have to share their source code or the program binaries - their program runs locally on their own systems and **only** the game moves are transmitted over to the other players - everything else like the completed game HTML's and logs generated are all local to the contestant.
+The purpose of this is to allow contestants to have their programs play against other programs **online** while they build and improve their programs for the test and final competitions of CodeCup 2025.
+Contestants don't have to share their source code or the program binaries - their programs runs locally on their own systems and **only** the game moves are transmitted over to the other players - everything else like the completed game HTML's and logs generated are all local to the contestant.

 The Box Online Multiplayer version has two components.
 A **server** component that is hosted on a publicly accessible server and a **client** component that contestants run locally on their systems which invokes their program to play the Box games.
 This repo has sources for both the components, but contestants only need the **client** component to participate.